It might sound like a contradiction, because we all want to succeed don’t we? But what does success look like to you? What will it entail?

 Maslow called this the Jonah Complex after the biblical prophet who tried to flee his destiny.
 Fearing your own success is a very real phobia and encompasses the avoidance of the responsibility, the fear of loneliness, fear of being seen as arrogant and fear of being too different, that comes with greatness.

 If not you, then who?

 In his book The Farther Reaches of Human Nature, Abraham Maslow describes the reaction when he asked his students, who amongst them was going to be the next great leader, writer or composer.
 There would be embarrassment, shuffling of feet, blushing and nervous laughter amongst the group.

 But then he would ask, ‘If not you, then who else?’

 It’s certainly true; if you don’t write the next great novel or screenplay, become the next great leader or entrepreneur, then who will?
 Someone else will certainly fill these roles, but only you can do it in your own unique way.

 If we are to reach our full potential being true to ourselves is the first step.
 Be clear that you are the only person who can achieve the greatness you were born to fulfil.
 We are all unique and how we each realise our own destiny will be different too.

 Keep in mind that everyone feels fear, even the most successful people.
-Controlling the fear is the key to stopping it holding you back from your success.
+Controlling the fear is the key to stop it holding you back from your success.
 Consider taking up meditation as a way of keeping yourself in the present moment.

-Your subconscious controls much of what you do so visualising your success will prepare you for the great things to come; just be sure that what you are visualising is what you really want.
+Your subconscious controls much of what you do, so visualising your success will prepare you for the great things to come; just be sure that what you are visualising is what you really want.